Label Nodes and Debugging Cursor's Position

 If the hierarchy containing the SKLabelNode

-scene, SpriteKit will render the content of the node’s text
+instance is in the current game scene, SpriteKit will render the content of the node’s text

 property.

-Cursor’s position
+Cursor’s Position

-I start by adding a new lazy stored property to the Cursor
+Start by adding a new lazy stored property to the Cursor

 node class: